AAbinader/CSEC-491/log.md

 **2/25/24**: I finished labeling my dataset and started to assess the accuracy of the pretained models!

 **2/26/24**: I finished assessing the accuracy of my pretrained models, created a guide to the file directory, and started working on the write up.
+I also worked on some new models.
+I completed an SVM model and started Naive Bayes.